rustsbi/rustsbi/README.md

 [![Documentation](https://docs.rs/rustsbi/badge.svg)](https://docs.rs/rustsbi)
 ![License](https://img.shields.io/crates/l/rustsbi.svg)

+## Binary downloads

+Most users would get RustSBI binary download from the RustSBI Prototyping System.
+Check out the link [here](https://github.com/rustsbi/standalone) to download binary package for your platform.

+Boards, SoC vendors and research groups would provide dedicated RustSBI package for supported platforms.
+There are packages exists on [awesome-rustsbi](https://github.com/rustsbi/awesome-rustsbi): it is a curated list of awesome things related to RustSBI, which includes some implementation projects maintained by individuals or the community.

+Users on commercial boards may visit implementation specific distribution links depending on the platforms they need, or consult vendors if they provide discrete RustSBI package support.

+## Minimum supported Rust version

+To compile RustSBI library, you need at least stable Rust version of `rustc 1.64.0`.

+If you are using feature `singleton` or `legacy` to support legacy SBI extensions, you are required to install nightly Rust compiler.
+You may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.

 ## Build this project

 RustSBI is usually used as a library or dependency.
 If you wish to, you may build RustSBI library itself using the following command:

 ```bash
 # If you don't have the cross compile target installed, install it first